 TRAINING A PUPPY TAKES TIME

-It’s important that you take the time to research which dog breed would be a good fit for your family.
+You must take the time to research which dog breed would be a good fit for your family.

 Keeping in mind: